andrewyang17/Asterisk-AI-Voice-Agent/docs/Architecture.md

 ### Known Constraints

-- RTP server requires port 18080 to be available for ExternalMedia integration
+- RTP server requires the configured port or port range (default `18080:18099`) to be available for ExternalMedia integration
 - ExternalMedia channels must be properly bridged with caller channels for audio flow
 - SSRC mapping is critical for audio routing - first RTP packet automatically maps SSRC to caller
 - TTS gating requires proper PlaybackFinished event handling for feedback prevention